-To formalise our commitment, we have integrated corporate responsibility into our Company Values, business model and 'Better Futures' CR Plan.
+To formalise our commitment, we have integrated corporate responsibility into our Company Values, business model, and 'Better Futures' CR Plan.
 This ensures that corporate responsibility is a core part of how we do business.

-One of the ways in which we have demonstrated our commitment to corporate responsibility is by joining EPRA.
-This has enabled us to report more transparently on our ESG performance.
-We have adopted EPRA's SBPR and have included our ESG measurements within that framework.
+One of the ways in which we have demonstrated our commitment to corporate responsibility is by joining EPRA (European Public Real Estate Association).
+This has enabled us to report more transparently on our environmental, social, and governance (ESG) performance.
+We have adopted EPRA's SBPR (Sustainability Best Practice Recommendations) and have included our ESG measurements within that framework.